coin3d/coin/testsuite/reproducers/sonodekitpath-object-model/RECEIPT.md

 No `Unknown` case was counted as preserved.
 External inability to locate a compiler, generated headers, or a requested library remains `Unknown`; that setup failure did not occur in these runs.

+## Independent-branch verification

+The two commits were subsequently rebased directly onto upstream `master` at `40c6372d29`.
+The Coin library was built in both Debug and Release modes.
+The Debug library used `-fsanitize=undefined -fno-sanitize=vptr`; each contract caller retained
+`-fsanitize=undefined,vptr -fno-sanitize-recover=undefined`.
+This isolates the
+`SoNodeKitPath` dynamic-type contract from the separate historical `SoFullPath` downcast still present on `master` and tracked by coin3d/coin#714.

+All three aggregate gates passed in both configurations:

+- `contract all`;
+- `factory all`;
+- `frompath`.

+The complete configured CTest suite also passed in both configurations: 8/8 tests, including the full `CoinTests` binary.
+A full library and test build completed before each execution.